iillx/swift-evolution/proposals/7777-expanded-parameters.md

 ### Optionals and failable initializers
 When dealing with optional expanded parameters, it's unclear whether the appropriate behavior is to build an initializer call to the `Wrapped` type or the `Optional` type itself.
-Therefore, this proposal doesn't support the following example.
+Therefore when an optional type is given to an expanded parameter, the compiler will try to build the desugared type.

 ```swift
 class SimpleClass {